 - Section your hair and apply the hair mask evenly on all strands coating each strand thickly and sufficiently with the gelatin hair mask

 - Keep the mask on was 10-15mins.
 Some prefer to keep it for longer or till it hardens on the hair.
 I put on a shower cap for 10mins to give that warmth.
 Then kept it on for 15mins more.
-By then it got a little dry on my hair.
+By then it got slightly dry on my hair.
+This mask drips a lot so I prefer to put on a shower cap.

 - Rinse it off thoroughly

-- Follow it up with deep conditioning treatment.
+- Follow it up with deep conditioning treatment if your hair feels dry.

 - I did not have time to apply a deep conditioning so after rinsing it off I conditioned as usual and left a good amount of conditioner in and followed up by a mild coat of shea butter.
-Shea butter is supposed to lock in the moisture in hair and is supposed to work as a conditioning treatment (or so I think !! :-D)
+Shea butter is supposed to lock in the moisture in hair and is supposed to work as a conditioning treatment (or so I think !! :-D).
+You can totally skip the shea butter.

-- My hair did not feel dry afterwards and hair was pretty much fresh and full of life the next day. 🙂
+- My hair did not feel dry afterwards and hair was pretty much fresh and full of life, bounce, strength and shine the next day. 🙂

 - Always use the unflavoured gelatin.